lablup/backend.ai/docs/admin-api/intro.rst

    To test and debug with the Admin API easily, try the proxy mode of `the official Python client <https://pypi.python.org/pypi/backend.ai-client>`_.
    It provides an insecure (non-SSL, non-authenticated) local HTTP proxy where all the required authorization headers are attached from the client configuration.
-   Using this you do not have to add any custom header configurations to your favorite API development tools.
+   Using this you do not have to add any custom header configurations to your favorite API development tools such as `GraphiQL <https://github.com/graphql/graphiql>`_.

 Basics of GraphQL
 -----------------